-Polluted run-off, especially that which is contaminated with large amounts of nitrogen and phosphorus, can lead to unhealthy conditions in the water, including algal blooms.
-These excess nutrients facilitate algal blooms by fertilizing algae which grow very quickly.
-The algae reproduce at astonishing rates and begin to block sunlight that is needed by submerged aquatic vegetation.
+Polluted run-off, especially water that is contaminated with large amounts of nitrogen and phosphorus, can lead to unhealthy conditions in our waterways.
+For example, the excess nutrients can cause algal blooms to grow by fertilizing algae, which grow very quickly.
+The algae reproduce rapidly and begin to block sunlight that is needed by submerged aquatic plants to grow.
 The aquatic plants supply oxygen to the water through photosynthesis, but this process cannot happen if the plants are not getting enough sunlight.
 The submerged vegetation begins to die as algae spread across the surface of the water, reducing the amount of dissolved oxygen in the water.

-As the algae and submerged aquatic vegetation die they begin to biodegrade with the help of decomposers.
-These tiny organisms need oxygen to break down the plant material, so they use up what is left of the oxygen supply in the water, creating hypoxic zones, or areas with little to no dissolved oxygen.
-These areas cannot support life and many organisms that live there will suffocate as the oxygen levels fall.
+As the algae and submerged aquatic vegetation die, they begin to biodegrade with the help of decomposers.
+These tiny organisms need oxygen to break down the plant material, so they use up what little is left of the oxygen supply in the water, creating hypoxic zones, or areas with little to no dissolved oxygen.
+These areas cannot support life, and many organisms that live there will suffocate as the oxygen levels fall.
 Erosion can also have a similar effect, as sediment clouds the water and reduces the amount of light that can reach the bottom.

 Rain gardens collect stormwater runoff and allow it to be filtered by vegetation before it soaks slowly into the soil.
-These processes trap pollution and sediment and help to recharge groundwater aquifers that many places use as a source of drinking water.
-Pollution control and flood management are two very important jobs for a rain garden, but these stormwater management techniques also offer local critters a place to live and find food.
+These processes trap pollution and sediment and help to recharge groundwater aquifers that many places use as sources of drinking water.
+Pollution control and flood management are two very important jobs for rain gardens, but these stormwater management techniques also offer local wildlife a place to live and find food.